-- it uses an HSQLDB database with a local file that can be only used by a single process - it cannot be used in a network as nodes communicate through the database - · General low performances and persistence issues inherent to HSQLDB
+- it uses an HSQLDB database with a local file that can be only used by a single process - it cannot be used in a network as nodes communicate through the database - General low performances and persistence issues inherent to HSQLDB

-Just edit JQM\ROOT/conf/resources.xml file to reference your own database and delete or comment JQM\ROOT/conf/db.properties.
-It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB and MySQL which are the three supported databases.
+Just edit JQM_ROOT/conf/resources.xml file to reference your own database and delete or comment JQM_ROOT/conf/db.properties.
+It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB and MySQL which are the four supported databases.
 (HSQLDB is not supported in production environments)

-Note: the database is intended to be shared between all JQM nodes - you should not create a schema/database per node.
+Note: the database is intended to be shared by all JQM nodes - you should not create a schema/database per node.